-Off the Hook may be relatively new, but Chef Hagen is not.
-He spent 4 years as executive chef at Big Fish Grill in Rehoboth, and (among other things) 2 years at Catch 54 in Fenwick Island.
+Owner Steve Hagan spent 4 years as executive chef at Big Fish Grill in Rehoboth, and (among other things) 2 years at Catch 54 in Fenwick Island.
 Then he partnered up with local entrepreneur Kevin Frey, rented a storefront on Rt.
 26 about a mile from the beach, and fired up the ovens.
 I have some nice things to say, and one gripe later on, so here goes:

 First impressions count, and I place a lot of stock in the creativity and freshness of bread that's brought to the table.
 And there it was: Impossibly moist focaccia, freshly baked with roasted tomatoes, garlic, rosemary, and drizzled with olive oil.
 Before anyone accuses me of “liking everything” (I don't), go in there and have some of that focaccia.
 If you don't agree, post a comment below and yell at me.
 I can take it.

 I've said it before and (of course) I'll say it again: Menus, especially those at seafood joints, change like the tides.
 So use this article as a guide only.
 Y'never know what Steve and Matt will have up the sleeves of their dress whites.
-The parade of appetizers began with Baked Oysters on the Half.
-Four plumpies were cuddled up with crumbled bacon, and ... here it comes ....... crushed Ritz Crackers sprinkled with cheddar-laced horseradish.
+The parade of appetizers begins with Baked Oysters on the Half.
+Four plumpies were cuddled up with crumbled bacon, and … here it comes ……. crushed Ritz Crackers sprinkled with cheddar-laced horseradish.
 A simple preparation that worked quite well.
-The Roasted Corn & Jalapeno Crab Bisque was creamy, with soft overtones of sherry--but I couldn't taste the jalapenos!
-I know that many restaurants worry about the "wimp factor"; cutting back on spice for fear of offending delicate palates.
+The Roasted Corn & Jalapeno Crab Bisque was creamy, with soft overtones of sherry–but I couldn't taste the jalapenos!
+I know that many restaurants worry about the “wimp factor”; cutting back on spice for fear of offending delicate palates.
 (Yes, I mean that sarcastically.)
 But why should we all suffer?
-Maybe serve (on request and on the side) a few chopped jalapeno for sprinkling--seeds and all.
+Maybe serve (on request and on the side) a few chopped jalapeno for sprinkling–seeds and all.
 Just a thought.
 That being said, the bisque was delicious.

 The Calamari is crunchy and not oily; exactly what you would expect from a good seafood place.
 A dash of Old Bay adds a nice touch, along with two sauces for dipping.
 One of the stars of the appetizer show was the Grilled Tuna Quesadilla.
 One of my newly appointed Foodies-in-Waiting (a commercial fisherman) loved the dish, especially the pico de gallo-style treatment of the vegetables.
 It took two servers and a bussboy to pry the plate from his trembling hands.
 The Wedge of Romaine follows in the footsteps of other local wedges: A stalk of Romaine (minus the big top leaves) is sliced lengthwise, and the customary toppings are ladled onto the cut side.
 Off the Hook adds crispy red onions.